-If an active shooter is outside your building, proceed to a room that can be locked, close and lock all the windows and doors, and turn off all the lights; if possible, get everyone down on the floor and ensure that no one is visible from outside the room.
+If an active shooter is outside your building, proceed to a room that can be locked, close, lock and barricade doors, and turn off all the lights; silent phones and stay quiet.
 One person in the room should call 911, advise the dispatcher of what is taking place, and inform him/her of your location; remain in place until the police, or a campus administrator known to you, gives the "all clear".
 Unfamiliar voices may be the shooter attempting to lure victims from their safe space; do not respond to any voice commands until you can verify with certainty that they are being issued by a police officer.

-If an active shooter is in the same building you are, determine if the room you are in can be locked and if so, follow the same procedure described in the previous paragraph.
+If an active shooter is in the same building you are, try to determine if there is a path to escape, remember the phrase Run, Hide, Fight!
 If your room can't be locked, determine if there is a nearby location that can be reached safely and secured, or if you can safely exit the building.
+If there is not a safe path, follow the same procedure described in the previous paragraph.
 If you decide to move from your current location, be sure to follow the instructions outlined below.

 If an active shooter enters your office or classroom, try to remain calm.
-Dial 911, if possible, and alert police to the shooter's location; if you can't speak, leave the line open so the dispatcher can listen to what's taking place.
-Normally the location of a 911 call can be determined without speaking.
-If there is absolutely no opportunity for escape or hiding, it might be possible to negotiate with the shooter; attempting to overpower the shooter with force should be considered a very last resort, after all other options have been exhausted.
+Dial 9-1-1, if possible, and alert police to the shooter's location; if you can't speak, leave the line open so the dispatcher can listen to what's taking place.
+Normally the location of a 9-1-1 call can be determined without speaking.
+If there is absolutely no opportunity for escape or hiding, attempting to overpower the shooter with force should be considered, after all other options have been exhausted.
 If the shooter leaves the area, proceed immediately to a safer place and do not touch anything that was in the vicinity of the shooter.

 No matter what the circumstances, if you decide to flee during an active shooting situation, make sure you have an escape route and plan in mind.
 Do not attempt to carry anything while fleeing; move quickly, keep your hands visible, and follow the instructions of any police officers you may encounter.
 Do not attempt to remove injured people; instead, leave wounded victims where they are and notify authorities of their location as soon as possible.
-Do not try to drive off campus until advised it is safe to do so by police or campus administrators.